carlosivanr/hugo_website/content/service/2022-02-27-neuroscience-scholars-program/index.en.markdown

   preview_only: no
 projects: []
 weight: 20
-type: book
 draft: false
 ---

-In the summer of 2020 I volunteered to mentor through the Society for Neuroscience, Neuroscience Scholars Program (NSP).
+In the summer of 2020, I volunteered to mentor through the Society for Neuroscience, Neuroscience Scholars Program (NSP).
 The NSP is a two year professional development program that gives graduate and post-doctoral level trainees enhanced opportunities to learn more about careers, research practices, and networking opportunities among others.
-As a former NSP fellow, I volunteered to mentor a neuroscience Ph.D. candidate admitted to the NSP associate program.
+As a former NSP fellow, I volunteered to mentor a neuroscience Ph.D. candidate admitted to the NSP associate program for one year.
 My mentor and I met bi-weekly to work on oral presentation skills, maintaining momentum in dissertation writing, and interpreting data.